 And track your business metrics regularly.

-This guide offers tips on how to do things the easy way.
+We hope that this guide shed light on whether it’s easy to sell on Amazon or not.
+We offered tips on how to do things the easy way.
 But we want to go a step further by equipping you with tools that make your Amazon selling journey even easier!

 What if we tell you that there is a way you can access all your Amazon business insights inside a single dashboard?